arpit017/eksaq-frontend/README.md

 This project is an example of a Node.js server that allows users to upload audio files.

-Here is the link of backend repo -
+Here is the link of backend repo - https://github.com/arpit017/eksaq-backend

+You can got the deployed link and start recording your audio. it will be automatically uploaded on cloud and saved.
+You can also see previous recordings.